claire-codes/blog-com/_posts/2015-09-20-deploying-jekyll-on-heroku.markdown

 ## 3. Get blog on Heroku

-Finally a bit of prep for Heroku.
-Make a `Procfile` file:
+Another file for Heroku to know how to run your app.
+Make a `Procfile` file and put the following in it:

 {% highlight yaml %}
 web: bundle exec puma -p $PORT config.ru